 Water Management Boards

 The Water Management Board is a mechanism for citizen participation and self-management of public services at the town, village and municipal level.
-The Board is essentially responsible for the operation, maintenance and administration of drinking water supply and sanitation systems in rural communities and in peri-urban areas under development.
-The Boards are organized as an assembly of users, board of directors and support committees.
-By 2016 the existence of 5000 Boards were known about.
-It was also pointed out that the Boards required more strategic planning and a long-term working vision.
+The board is mainly responsible for the operation, maintenance and administration of the drinking water supply and the sanitation systems in rural communities and peri-urban areas.
+The boards are formed by users, directors and support committees.
+By 2016, there were 5000 boards.
+It has been signaled that the boards require more strategic planning and long-term objectives.

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?